The History of Southington Country Club

 The club has a membership of over 200, including members living in Waterbury, Meriden and Cheshire.

 Timlow’s History of Southington, edited 50 years ago and printed in 1875, says of “South End:” “This was once a flourishing section of the town and embraces the street running from the South Burying Ground (South End Cemetery) to the Cheshire line.
 The village was built up along the original twenty rod highway.
 Before 1780 there was a grist mill there and soon after a saw mill erected.
 It was here that corn was ground and kiln dried for the West India market.
 There was also a store that was for several years carried on successfully.
 At one time a large portion of the wealth and social position of the town was on this street (South End road.)”

-The present generation, why not to its credit, is not unlike the aboriginal Indian, nor unlike our ancestral forefathers in fortunately discovering this choice spot to frequent and spend a little time in exercise and play in the interests of humanity and particularly the welfare of the community of Southington and its environs.
+The present generation, why not to its credit, is unlike our ancestral forefathers in fortunately discovering this choice spot to frequent and spend a little time in exercise and play in the interests of humanity and particularly the welfare of the community of Southington and its environs.

 Fully Illustrated, COMPILED BY FRANCIS ATWATER,